 Yes, Bitcoin IRA is a legitimate company.
-It provides you with a way to invest part of your retirement portfolio in crypto assets and physical gold.
+It provides you with a way to invest part of your retirement portfolio in crypto assets, physical gold, and even Gold for IRA investment.
 It provides comprehensive financial services for setting up a cryptocurrency IRA account and transferring existing retirement savings to your new Bitcoin IRA.
-While both Bitcoin IRA and iTrustCapital offer SDIRA services for cryptocurrencies and other assets, the two platforms have different features.
+While both Bitcoin IRA and iTrustCapital offer SDIRA services for cryptocurrencies, physical gold, and Gold for IRA investment, the two platforms have different features.
 Bitcoin IRA describes itself as the world's first, largest and most secure cryptocurrency IRA platform.

 Unlike other companies that offer cryptocurrency IRAs, you don't need to create an LLC to contain a self-directed IRA with a Bitcoin IRA.
 Both companies will allow you to invest in almost anything within your self-managed retirement account, while Bitcoin IRA currently only supports cryptocurrencies and gold.
 As the name suggests, the Bitcoin IRA is a self-directed retirement account that allows you to invest in cryptocurrencies.
 Yes, the Bitcoin IRA account allows you to purchase ownership rights to physical gold bars suitable for investment that are stored in some of Brink's main bullion vaults.